ansys/pymapdl/doc/source/getting_started/index.rst

    pip install ansys-mapdl-core -f wheelhouse --no-index --upgrade --ignore-installed

-If you're on Windows with Python 3.9, unzip to a ``wheelhouse`` directory and install using the same command as above.
+If you're on Windows with Python 3.9, unzip to a ``wheelhouse`` directory and install using the preceding command.

 Consider installing using a `virtual environment <using_venv_>`_.